thorncp/textual_theme/README.md

-Inspiration and the majority of colors come from Ryan Bates' excellent [Railscast TextMate theme](http://railscasts.com/about).
+Inspiration and the majority of colors come from Ryan Bates' excellent [Railscasts TextMate theme](http://railscasts.com/about).
 The remaining colors were cherry picked from Textual's own Simplified Dark theme.